 The duration of construction and some monitoring activities were limited due to the late March 2020 timeframe.
-ERDC, NAP, and TWI worked to have a comprehensive pre-, during, and post-construction monitoring program in place.
-Pre-construction monitoring was completed as planned but some construction monitoring was abbreviated and post construction monitoring has been shifted to largely remote approaches.
-Monitoring parameters include island subsidence and material placement evolution work, turbidity monitoring, as-built surveying, and colonial nest bird monitoring.
+ERDC, NAP, and TWI worked to have a comprehensive pre-, during, and postconstruction monitoring program in place.
+Pre-construction monitoring was completed as planned but some construction monitoring was abbreviated and post-construction monitoring has been shifted to largely remote approaches.
+Monitoring parameters include island subsidence and material placement evolution work, turbidity monitoring, as-built surveying, and colonial bird nest monitoring.